- Joyce DiDonato ........... Beatrice

 Sheila Rock/Virgin Classics

-American mezzo-soprano Joyce DiDonato stars as Beatrice in the Champs-Elysees Theatre's production of Beatrice and Benedict.
+American mezzo-soprano Joyce DiDonato stars as Beatrice in the Champs-Elysees Theatre's production of

 Hector Berlioz wrote the libretto for Beatrice and Benedict himself, following Shakespeare's original Much Ado About Nothing fairly closely — or at least parts of the original.
 For the opera, Berlioz slimmed the story down, eliminating subplots and concentrating on the relationship between the title characters.

 The setting is the Sicilian town of Messina.
 As ACT ONE begins, the citizens have gathered in a park to welcome Don Pedro of Aragon.
 He's returning after a successful battle campaign.

 A man named Leonato enters with his daughter, Hero, and his niece, Beatrice.
 Hero is ecstatic, because Claudio, her lover, is expected to arrive soon with the victorious army, and the two hope to be married.
 Left alone, Hero reflects joyfully on her future happiness.
 When Don Pedro arrives, along with Claudio, the engagement is made official.

 Meanwhile, another couple is having a very different sort of reunion.
 Beatrice and Benedict always seem to be at each others throats, trading jibes and insults.
 But aside, each confesses to taking a curious pleasure at baiting the other.